 - Scooters are powered by a motor, have handlebars, and a floorboard that is designed to be stood upon when riding.
 Scooters may be driven with any class of driver’s license and do not have to be registered.

+You can't simply start riding a moped down the road once you get it.
 If your vehicle is classified as a motorcycle, motor-driven cycle, or first type of moped category above, you will need to obtain a motorcycle license and register your vehicle.
 Both can be done at your local DMV.
 If you already have a license and your vehicle falls under the second category of mopeds, you will only need to complete registration; and if you will be driving a scooter—there are no additional steps to take before getting on the road.

-Traffic Laws for 2-Wheeled Vehicles in California
+What Are the Traffic Laws for 2-Wheeled Vehicles in California?

 According to the California Vehicle Code, drivers of motorized scooters on and second-class mopeds on highways have the same rights and are subject to the same traffic laws as drivers of traditional vehicles—including driving under the influence of drugs and alcohol.
 Vehicles are required to have a headlight, be driven in the bike lane when possible, and drivers must wear helmets at all times.
 Additionally, motorized scooters may not be driven on roads that have a speed limit in excess of 25mph, unless there is a bike lane.
 Motorcycles, motor-driven cycles, and first class mopeds may be driven on the road as any car would.